lljustycell999/Text-Document-Enhancer/README.md

 pip install -r requirements.txt

-3: For good measure because PyTesseract has been giving me lots of trouble with the deployment process, ensure it is installed with this terminal command:
+3: For good measure, ensure PyTesseract has been properly installed with this terminal command:

 brew install tesseract